 With an official solution, the newsletter ban, which comes into force on December 7 and finally pulls the plug on mass mailings, is no longer a challenge for companies — it is an opportunity to blend communication to customers’ lives and needs.
 With the right service provider at its side, WhatsApp has the potential to become the shopping advisor of the future — no matter when and where.

-For further information about using messaging to supercharge customer relations, download tyntec's guide WhatsApp Playbook: Leverage WhatsApp to Future Proof Your CX Strategy or schedule a demo to explore possibilities for your business.
+For further information about using messaging to supercharge customer relations, download tyntec's guide WhatsApp Playbook: Leverage WhatsApp to Future Proof Your CX Strategy or book a live Webinar Session to explore possibilities for your business.